-The members of the Management Control Committee shall remain in office for the entire term of office of the Board of Directors on which they were elected; the mandate of the Committee in office thus relates to the 2016/2017/2018 financial years, expiring at the next Shareholders' Meeting called to approve the financial statements for the last year of their office.
+The members of the Management Control Committee shall remain in office for the entire term of office of the Board of Directors on which they were elected; the mandate of the Committee in office thus relates to the 2019/2020/2021 financial years, expiring at the next Shareholders' Meeting called to approve the financial statements for the last year of their office.
 They may be re-elected.

-As regards the replacement and removal of the Committee members, reference is made to what is described in the paragraph on the replacement and removal of Board Members.
+With regard to the replacement and removal of the Committee members, reference is made to what is described in the paragraph on the replacement and removal of Board Members.